 Reversible vs. irreversible actions identified and remediated

-New eval test added to regression suite for this failure case
+Eval test added to regression suite for this failure pattern

-Postmortem distributed to platform, product, and on-call teams within 48 hours
+Postmortem distributed to platform, product, and on-call within 48 hours

 Structural tracing from day one